jimbovm/nwm-01-firmware/README.md

 This repository is for the firmware only; for the hardware files see [https://github.com/jimbovm/nwm-01]().

-**⚠ Both firmware and hardware for the NWM-01 are works progress and still in development.**
+**⚠ Both firmware and hardware for the NWM-01 are works in progress and still in development.**

 ## Licence